-Because AATD shares an identical clinical presentation as more common conditions like COPD and asthma, it can prove especially challenging to diagnose.2,3
+Because AATD has symptoms similar to more common conditions like COPD and asthma, it can prove especially challenging to diagnose.2,3

-AATD is the most common genetic risk factor for COPD.2
+AATD is the most common genetic risk factor for COPD.4

-In fact, current guidelines recommend screening all individuals diagnosed with COPD or unexplained bronchiectasis for AATD regardless of age or ethnicity.2,4
+In fact, current guidelines recommend screening all individuals diagnosed with COPD or unexplained bronchiectasis for AATD regardless of age or ethnicity.5,6

-An estimated 3% of all people diagnosed with COPD may have undetected AATD.2
+Up to 3% of all people diagnosed with COPD may have undetected AATD.4

->90% of patients living with AATD have not been properly diagnosed5
+>90% of patients living with AATD have not been properly diagnosed7

-81% of patients with AATD have COPD with self-reported symptoms of asthma, chronic bronchitis, and emphysema, often in combination6
+81% of patients with AATD have COPD with self-reported symptoms of asthma, chronic bronchitis, and emphysema, often in combination8

-43% of patients with AATD reported seeing at least 3 physicians before receiving a correct diagnosis7
+43% of patients with AATD reported seeing at least 3 physicians before receiving a correct diagnosis9

 A1AT normally binds neutrophil elastase and prevents it from damaging healthy tissue.7

-A1AT keeps neutrophil elastase levels in check, which protects the lung against alveolar wall destruction.8
+A1AT keeps neutrophil elastase levels in check, which protects the lung against alveolar wall destruction.10

-A1AT deficiency results in uninhibited neutrophil elastase activity, an imbalance that can lead to lung damage, including emphysema.9
+A1AT deficiency results in uninhibited neutrophil elastase activity, an imbalance that can lead to lung damage, including emphysema.6

 Early diagnosis of Alpha-1 can help patients: